Ethics & Philosophy at Paulet

 Students are assessed once each half term through a combination of mid topic and end of topic test.
 Assessments are largely written but presentation tasks are also included at times.

-Home learning (homework)
+Home learning

-The homework set are integral to the learning taking place in the classroom and as such is increasingly referred to as home learning.
+The homework set are integral to the learning taking place in the classroom and as such is now referred to as home learning.
 Students are set one piece of home learning every four weeks, as Ethics and philosophy is taught every fortnight.
 Students will usually return their homework tasks in a hard copy but can also return digitally.
 Tasks will be set via the Go4 Schools app, but are also explained in class.

 Extra-curricular opportunities